Supreme Court of Texas: Position designations and seniority

-The position of Chief Justice is designated Place 1 and is currently held by Nathan Hecht, the longest-serving member of the Court.
-He succeeded Wallace B. Jefferson, who is now a frequent advocate before the high court on behalf of private clients, as are several other former members of the Court.
+The position of Chief Justice is designated Place 1 and is held by Jimmy Blacklock.
 The other eight position numbers have no special significance except for identification purposes on the ballot.
 Informally, justices are ranked by seniority, and their profiles appear on the Court's website in that order.
-Unlike their counterparts on the U.S. Supreme Court, the official title of incumbents holding Place 2 through Place 9 is Justice, rather than Associate Justice.
+Unlike their counterparts on the U.S. Supreme Court, the official title of incumbents holding Place 2 through Place 9 is justice, rather than associate justice.
 Their counterparts on the Court of Criminal Appeals, however, use the title Judge.